JoshMarler/react-juce/CONTRIBUTING.md

 # Contributing

-We'd love to see you get involved with Blueprint!
+We'd love to see you get involved with React-JUCE!
 Here are our current working guidelines, and we'll be updating and iterating on these as we go.

 - Have a question?
 Please open a Discussion topic, not an issue
 - Document every feature request, bugfix, or change with an issue